 I don’t think the New Testament teaches dualism at all, but that’s another issue.
 The issue that I want to discuss here is the legitimate (and illegitimate) way to use some parts of the Bible to interpret other parts.

 Should we do it at all?
 Yes, I think so.
 There are a couple of reasons for this.
 One is the simple reason that – as we all realise – some pieces of ancient writing are clearer than others.
-Straightforward statements on broad moral precepts are generally going to be easier for us to understand to understand than, say, elaborate apocalyptic imagery.
+Straightforward statements on broad moral precepts are generally going to be easier for us to understand than, say, elaborate apocalyptic imagery.
 Clearer passages of Scripture will be useful in helping us understand more obscure passages created by the same community of faith.
 For example, Daniel had a strange dream of bizarre animals that was then given a divine interpretation: They referred to kingdoms in the world.
 In the book of Revelation the author takes and uses those same images, but he does not state that they refer to kingdoms in the world.
 By comparing Revelation to Daniel, we can use the earlier book to help us understand the later book, because it contains more information about what the images mean.

 The second reason is more theological in nature.
 Christians maintain that while the books of the Bible do tell us about the perspective of the human authors, they tell us more than that.
 Through the human authors, God is speaking.
 The doctrine of the divine inspiration of Scripture, although it comes in several forms, is the idea that the human authors are, in God’s own way, serving a role of conveying something that God – and not just the human author – wants to convey.
 In addition to having a human author, with all of his frailties, imperfections and limitations, Christians believe that the books of the Bible also have a divine author, and because of this there is a basic unity to the Bible as a whole.
 Understanding one part of the Bible can therefore be helped by a good understanding of other parts that speak to the same issues.